2022 Annual Registration and Practice Permit Renewal

 If you are practicing Agrology (see The Agrologists Act) or wish to use the professional designation you must remain registered, otherwise you are carrying on unauthorized practice.

-If you are not practicing Agrology and no longer wish to use the professional designation, you may Discontinue Registration and be removed from the public registry.
+If you are not practicing Agrology and do not plan to practice in 2022, you may Discontinue Registration and be removed from the public registry.

-Should you return to the practice of agrology or wish to become registered, you may request reinstatement.
+Should you return to the practice of agrology or wish to become registered, you must complete an application for reinstatement.

 The financial data transmitted through the payment site is encrypted through an SSL certification process that keeps your credit card and payment information secure.
 The Agrologists Manitoba office does not directly handle or store credit card information and will not take your credit card payment over the phone.